-Smoke Free Places: South Africa permits designated smoking areas in workplaces, public places and public transport.
-For work places and specified public places, up to 25 percent of floor space may be set aside for smoking.
+Smoke Free Places: Designated smoking areas in indoor workplaces, public places, and public transport are allowed.
+For workplaces and specified public places, up to 25 percent of floor space may be set aside for smoking.
 Specified public places include: smoking establishments, bars, pubs, taverns, night clubs, casinos, restaurants, hotels, guesthouses, Bed & Breakfasts, game lodges, and airports.
-In passenger ships and passengers trains with more than 10 cars, up to 25 percent of the space may be designated as smoking areas.
-Passenger trains less than 10 cars may designate only one car as a smoking area.
-Sub-national jurisdictions can enact smoke free laws that are more stringent than the national law, but no sub-national jurisdictions currently have such laws in place.
+In passenger ships and passenger trains with more than 10 cars, up to 25 percent of the space may be designated as smoking areas.
+Passenger trains with fewer than 10 cars may designate only one car as a smoking area.
+Sub-national jurisdictions can enact smoke free laws that are more stringent than the national law.

 Roadmap to Tobacco Control Legislation: The Tobacco Products Control Act 83 of 1993 is the primary tobacco control law in South Africa and governs many aspects of tobacco control, including, but not limited to, public smoking restrictions; packaging and labeling of tobacco products; and tobacco advertising, promotion and sponsorship.
-Four tobacco control regulations have been issued under this law: 1) Regulations Relating to the Labeling, Advertising, and Sale of Tobacco Products (which regulates packaging and labeling); 2) Notice Relating to Smoking of Tobacco Products in Public Places (which regulates public smoking); 3) Regulations Relating to the Point of Sale of Tobacco Products (which regulates signs at point of sale); and 4) Regulations Relating to Provisions for Exemption For Unintended Consequences and the Phasing out of Existing Sponsorship or Contractual Obligations (which exempts cross-border advertising from the ban on advertising, promotion and sponsorship).
+Several tobacco control regulations have been issued under this law including: 1) Regulations Relating to the Labeling, Advertising, and Sale of Tobacco Products (which regulates packaging and labeling); 2) Notice Relating to Smoking of Tobacco Products in Public Places (which regulates public smoking); 3) Regulations Relating to the Point of Sale of Tobacco Products (which regulates signs at point of sale and product display); and 4) Regulations Relating to Provisions for Exemption For Unintended Consequences and the Phasing out of Existing Sponsorship or Contractual Obligations (which exempts cross-border advertising from the ban on advertising, promotion and sponsorship).